Workplace Health and Safety

-Before a work placement commences, the principal must arrange that students undertaking work placements are provided with instruction about their rights and responsibilities in relation to workplace health and safety, and ensure the students' understanding of them.
+Before a work placement commences, the principal should ensure that students undertaking work placements are provided with instruction about their rights and responsibilities in relation to workplace health and safety, and ensure the students' understanding of them.

-For detailed information on workplace health and safety issues please refer to the following web sites:
+For detailed information on workplace health and safety issues please refer to the Worksafe website.

 Principals must ensure, as far as practicable, that: